-Information about the Foundation’s bodies, donation process, awarding of grants, financial investments and socially benevolent contributions are key aspects of our external communication.
-Reports of our activities are published continuously in Norwegian on our web site.
+Information about the Foundation’s governing bodies, application processes, all grants donated, financial investments and other contributions, are reported and published continuously in Norwegian on our web site.

 Sparebankstiftelsen DNB has established a whistleblowing channel to allow employees and others to raise concerns about improper activities or misconduct and report them without fear of retaliation.